Head of Chemical and Energy Engineering.

 These systems can harness low grade ambient waste heat to form hydrogen and oxygen from water.
 These early results are leading to a variety of new discoveries in the way that functional materials are viewed and the range of applications that they can be used in.
 In addition to the development of functional metal oxides Professor Dunn has established expertise in a wide variety of materials processing techniques to produce materials appropriate for energy storage in capacitors and batteries.

-See Steve's Google Scholar.
+See Steve's publications at Google Scholar.

 - CEng FIMMM